Computer Vision and Machine Learning in Sports Analytics: Injury and Outcome Prediction

 The prediction scenario consists of the following steps.
 Data is recorded from the beginning of a season and a prediction model trains as time goes by.
 Proceeding from the first training week w1 to the most recent one wi-1.
 During week wi the classifiers are trained on data from weeks w1. . . wi and injuries are predicted on week wi+1.

-Сoaches can use this method to decide whether or not to stop a player in the next official match or not, in the order to prevent his injury, improve team performance and reducing the sports club’s expenses.
+Сoaches can use this method to decide whether or not to stop a player in the next official match or not, in the order to prevent his injury, improve team performance, and reduce the sports club’s expenses.

-All sports generate serial measurements collected “within-game” (goals, tackles, runs, wickets and lap times which arise during play) and “between-game” (aggregate totals observed at the end of a match or competition).
+All sports generate serial measurements collected “within-game” (goals, tackles, runs, wickets, and lap times that arise during play) and “between-game” (aggregate totals observed at the end of a match or competition).

 - Previous performance in the current season (won/lost/draw matches, goals scored and conceded);